 Tibial nerve dysfunction

-Tibial nerve dysfunction is an unusual form of peripheral neuropathy.
+Tarsal tunnel syndrome is an unusual form of peripheral neuropathy.
 It occurs when there is damage to the tibial nerve.
-This nerve is one of the lower branches of the sciatic nerve of the leg.
-It supplies movement and sensation to the calf and foot muscles.

 In some cases, no cause can be found.

 - Sensation changes in the bottom of the foot and toes, including burning sensation, numbness, tingling, or other abnormal sensation